aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 `ls | python3 extract-snippets.py .`

+The script is meant to be run from `extract-snippets.sh`, but can be run on its own (as in the Dry Run workflow).

 Both Windows and Linux-style paths are supported (they are converted to Linux- style paths internally).